oneeyedego/zendesk-api-rust/README.md

 ## Features

 - Asynchronous API calls using `tokio` and `reqwest`
-- Models and endpoints for tickets, users, organizations, lookup relationships, and search
+- Models and endpoints for tickets, users, organizations, custom objects, lookup relationships, and search
 - Support for CRUD operations, sideloading, pagination, filtering, and advanced queries
 - Comprehensive ticket management including comments, tags, and workflow helpers
 - Advanced search capabilities with query builders and type-specific helpers